hjeun/idu/README.md

 - scipy==1.3.0

 ### Patches
 We provide three patch files in the 'patch' folder.
 Replace original files in tensorflow to these files.
-Each folder name in the 'patch' folder describes the directory for files included in it.
+Each folder name in the 'patch' folder describes the directory where files need to be located in.
 - \_\_init\_\_.py in 'tensorflow/\_api/v1/keras/layers'
 - \_\_init\_\_.py and recurrent.py in 'tensorflow/python/keras/layers'